Waldo33/Waldo33/README.md

 Frontend-developer
 -------------------------

-I've learning to code for 3 years and resently found a job in this field.
-Really found a passion for Frontend development.

 * 🌍  I'm based in Vologda, Russia.
 * ✉️You can contact me at [evgenijtser@gmail.com](mailto:evgenijtser@gmail.com)
 * 🧠  I'm work with JS/TS and React.